linuxwolf/expecto/README.md

 #### `eventually` modifier

-Treats `actual` as a promise (or a function that returns a promise) and defers all modifiers and checks until that promise is fulfilled.
+Treats `actual` as a promise and defers all modifiers and checks until that promise is fulfilled.

 The returned `Expecto` is essentially a thenable Proxy; all the predicates, flags, and checks applied after `eventually` are resolved when the `Execpto` is resolved (e.g., by `await`ing).